Ways to eat better

 1. Take stock of your diet

 Seeking the advice of a dietitian is one way to determine how well you are eating.
-Another way is to keep a short food diary for a week or two and capture exactly what you’re eating, not what you think you’re eating.
+Another way is to keep a short food diary for a week or two and capture exactly what you’re eating, rather than what you think you’re eating.

 Take note of the times you eat as well as any liquids you consume.
 If you’ve experienced unplanned weight loss or gain without making any intentional changes to your diet or exercise, keep track of this in your diary too.